forsythedev/VotingAppInKub/README.md

-# 🗳️ Real-Time Voting App on Kubernetes (Minikube)
+# 🗳️ Real-Time Voting App on Kubernetes

-This project deploys a real-time voting application using Kubernetes on Minikube.
+This project deploys a real-time voting application using Kubernetes.
 It demonstrates a microservice architecture with autoscaling enabled for the backend API using Horizontal Pod Autoscaler (HPA).

 ---